An Online Introduction

 Kokopelli’s initial offerings had distinctively angular designs with long flat sterns and upturned bows.
 The Nirvana and Renegade featured two air chambers, and the Nirvana was soon available with either a whitewater deck or self-bailing floor.
 Some boats incorporated a TiZip zipper for internal gear storage and used the British-made Leafield D7 valve.

 Kokopelli hit attractive price points by outsourcing production to China and by limiting customization.
 The company took to social media enthusiastically and partnered with many boaters (including this writer) for sponsorships and media projects.
-In 2017 Kokopelli achieved that holy grail of ourdoor company gearsmanship: being carried by retail giant REI.
+In 2017 Kokopelli helped push packrafting into the mainstream when its boats were carried by retail giant REI.

 2015: Rise of the Alpacka Clones